Apex-Turbine/phoenix-doc/Components/Processors/PeakProcessor.md

 Component specific global keys:
 - peak_numpeaks
-  - The number of peaks to collect per data message
+  - Description: The number of peaks to collect per data message
+  - Type: integer
   - Default: 32
 - peak_threshold
-  - The magnitude threshold that must be exceeded before a peak is considered for collection
+  - Description: The magnitude threshold that must be exceeded before a peak is considered for collection
+  - Type: number
   - Default: 0.01
 - peak_minfreq
-  - The minimum frequency allowed for peak extraction
+  - Description: The minimum frequency allowed for peak extraction
+  - Type: number
 - peak_maxfreq
-  - The maximum frequency allowed for peak extraction
+  - Description: The maximum frequency allowed for peak extraction
+  - Type: number